2013 Philadelphia Union season

-The 2013 Philadelphia Union season is the fourth season of the team's existence, competing in Major League Soccer, the top flight of American soccer.
+The 2013 Philadelphia Union season was the fourth season of the team's existence, competing in Major League Soccer, the top flight of American soccer.
 The team was managed by John Hackworth, in his second season with the club and first full season after taking over from Peter Nowak midway through the 2012 season.

 Background

 This was the 4th season in MLS for the Philadelphia and the first full year under manager John Hackworth.